DRSolve: Dixon Resultant & Polynomial System Solver

 FunctionDescriptionReturns

-DixonResultant(F, elim_vars, ...)
-Compute the Dixon resultant, eliminating the specified variables. field_size is inferred from the polynomial ring if not given.
+Compute the resultant while eliminating the specified variables. field_size is inferred from the polynomial ring if not given.
 Resultant as a string, or None

 DixonSolve(F, ...)
 Solve a polynomial system and enumerate all solutions.
 List of {var: value} dicts; [] if none; "infinite" if positive-dimensional